Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 First you create a definition setting.
 After you have defined the other settings, you can preview and activate the definition.

-## Create definition settings
+## Create basic definition settings

 Define basic data for the export definition.
 You must define a definition setting for the header as well as for the line items of a message.

 #### Prerequisites

-- - At least one connection has been created, see [Create connection](../Integration/01_ManageConnections.md#create-connection).
+- At least one connection has been created, see [Create connection](../Integration/01_ManageConnections.md#create-connection).

 #### Procedure